TravisWheelerLab/polyA/README.md

 ```

 ## Development

+TODO(George): Mention flit install and the --symlink option (add a make target)

 This project uses [Pipenv](https://pipenv.pypa.io/en/latest/), which can be
 installed through Homebrew for Mac users.
 It must be installed before the